How Do I Load Terrain into a Scenario and Process it for Visualization?

 Subset of Terrain Source

 For a subset of Terrain Source extent, complete the following steps.
-Once complete, the output *.pdtt file can be dragged and dropped onto the 3D Graphics window or loaded via the Globe Manager.
-In the Globe Manager, you can "Zoom To" and/or "Toggle Extents" from the right-click menu.
+Once complete, you can drag and drop the output *.pdtt file onto the 3D Graphics window or load it via the Globe Manager.
+In the Globe Manager, you can use Zoom To or Toggle Extents from the right-click shortcut menu.

 2. Check Custom Region.